2018 in Muzeum Sztuki in Łódź

 OPEN MUSEUM AND PLANS

 The 2018 was also a year when the Muzeum Sztuki made a powerful shift towards its re-defined openness to the engagement with the audiences by giving special attention to an unusually interactive project implemented at the Herbst Palace Museum.
-The exhibition How Do You See It? crowns the initiative which has actively involved visitors in the practices of the Muzeum: works on display and curators have been selected in a competitive online procedure.
-Outcomes of the decisions of the audience can be seen until March 2019.
+The exhibition How Do You See It? crowned the initiative which has actively involved visitors in the practices of the Muzeum: works on display and curators were selected in a competitive online procedure.
+Outcomes of the decisions of the audience could have been seen until March 2019.

-More openness has also emerged as the outcome of the physical reconstruction of the infrastructure at ms1, the headquarters of the Muzeum (building at Gdańska 43 and the Open Storage).
-As a result of the intervention, the Muzeum will be able to make the unique collection of its modern, specialist library available to the general public and invite the public to take part in an extended educational programme.
-One more remarkable effect of the investment is making the ms1 premises accessible to people with disabilities already in the early 2019.
+More openness also emerged as the outcome of the physical reconstruction of the infrastructure at ms1, the headquarters of the Muzeum (building at Gdańska 43 and the Open Storage).
+As a result of the intervention, the Muzeum was able to make the unique collection of its modern, specialist library available to the general public and invite the public to take part in an extended educational programme.
+One more remarkable effect of the investment made the ms1 premises accessible to people with disabilities already in the early 2019.

 It was also the final year of a three-year programme Bardzo Młoda Kultura (Very Young Culture), in which Muzeum Sztuki was the leading operator in the region.
 The programme resulted in 28 projects (films, exhibitions, performances, local newsletters, etc.) and successfully engaged over five thousand participants and trained five hundred educators and animators of culture.
-By the end of the year, new perspectives opened up: a decision was made that in 2020 the Muzeum, in cooperation with NOMUS, a branch of the National Museum in Gdansk currently under construction, will organise the annual conference of the International Committee for Museums and Collections of Modern Art CIMAM , the world convention of museum experts of modern and contemporary art collections.
+By the end of the year, new perspectives opened up: a decision was made that in 2020 the Muzeum, in cooperation with NOMUS, a branch of the National Museum in Gdansk currently under construction, would have organised the annual conference of the International Committee for Museums and Collections of Modern Art CIMAM, the world convention of museum experts of modern and contemporary art collections.